Fitness company slammed for 'inappropriate' poster blasts critics as 'whiny feminazis'

 "I'm quite worried, I employ 50 people, 48 are women, they are ringing me crying thinking they might not have jobs,” he said.
 "The people attacking us have no empathy.
 They don't realize there are real world repercussions, this is people's livelihood."

-Though Hair did say his words weren’t as harsh as the attacks on him.
+Hair did say, however, that his words weren’t as harsh as the attacks on him.